department-of-veterans-affairs/vagov-content/pages/careers-employment/veteran-owned-business-support.md

 <div class="va-introtext">

-Register your Veteran-owned small business to get support and do business with VA.
-You may qualify for advantages when bidding on government contracts—along with access to other resources and support—through the Vets First Verification Program.
+If you have a Veteran-owned small business, you may qualify for advantages when bidding on government contracts—along with access to other resources and support—through the Vets First Verification Program.
 This program is run by the Office of Small & Disadvantaged Business Utilization (OSDBU).
 Registering through OSDBU will allow you to work with us (all businesses who work with VA must be registered).
-Find out how to register your Veteran-owned business, and learn if you qualify to register as a service-disabled Veteran-owned small business.
+Find out if you're eligible and how to register your business.

 </div>

 <div class="feature" markdown="1">

-## Can I register my business as a Veteran-Owned Small Business (VOSB) through the Vets First Verification Program?
+### Can I register my business as a Veteran-Owned Small Business (VOSB) through the Vets First Verification Program?

 You may qualify if you’re a Veteran, and you or another Veteran at your company meet all of the requirements listed below.